vanyac-dev/portfolio/README.md

                                         Projects:

-**Library Simulator 📚 (In progress):

-This is a fun interactive story-style game where users can borrow and return books and movies.
-They can even create their own custom libraries with custom books.

 **Counter Project 🔢:

 This is a simple, fun Android app where the user taps a button to increment a counter.
 The app plays a launch sound and reward sound/notification every 10 taps.